 The inspector reviewed a range of care plans which are provided to service users.
 Staff provided feedback about how care plans are developed alongside service users and/or their representatives, to fully incorporate the views and wishes of service users.
 Service user records evidenced that the agency had carried out care reviews with service users in line with the agency procedure.

-The registered manager confirmed annual questionnaires were due to be issued to service users in September to obtain feedback on services provided.
+The regional manager confirmed annual questionnaires were issued to staff and service users to obtain feedback on services provided.
+The agency has also held a family event in May to engage with service users' representatives.

 It was evident that staff have developed a good understanding of service users, which was reflected in the care plans and in the discussions they had with the inspector.
-However, one service user comment contained within a questionnaire returned to RQIA indicated the service user had not been involved with their care plan development.